Scott Mead is an active Investor, Investment banker and Philanthropist.

 Notting Hill Preparatory School: Co-Founder of school with nearly 200 students from ages 4-14; active engagement with local community.

-MD Anderson Cancer Centre: Member of the Board of Visitors of MD Anderson Cancer Center in Houston, Texas.
+MD Anderson Cancer Center: Member of the Board of Visitors of MD Anderson Cancer Center in Houston, Texas.

 Women’s Tennis Association: Scott is a member of the Global Advisory Council of the WTA Tour, the governing body of Women’s Professional Tennis, and has played a similar role with the Men’s Tour, the ATP.